Samsung/tizen-docs/docs/application/dotnet/guides/system/settings.md

 To enable your application to use the system setting functionality:

-1. To use the [Tizen.System.SystemSettings](https://samsung.github.io/TizenFX/latest/api/Tizen.System.SystemSettings.html) class, the application has to request permission by adding the following privilege to the `tizen-manifest.xml` file:
+1. To use the [Tizen.System.SystemSettings](/application/dotnet/api/TizenFX/latest/api/Tizen.System.SystemSettings.html) class, the application has to request permission by adding the following privilege to the `tizen-manifest.xml` file:

-    ```
+    ```XML
     <privileges>
        <privilege>http://tizen.org/privilege/systemsettings.admin</privilege>
     </privileges>